 - Do not expect quick results.

 Humanitarian and influential work requires more than you think.
 Be prepared to engage in work and make efforts that become visible only in X years from this moment, rather than focusing upon getting short-term results in three months.
 Of course, short-term work is significant as well, but real influence starts with the ability to create lasting, long-term changes in individuals and in society.

 - Be honest, authentic, and true to you.

 True leadership and influence begins with the ability or remaining true to yourself, your authentic individuality, and in how you would like to see society around you.
 It is not always easy to close your ears and other senses, but authenticity requires for you to be capable of envisioning the current state and a future you would like to envision before being capable of creating it in reality.
-Always keep your ears open when listening to others, but also remember that your purpose in society is not in accepting everything as it is, status quo, but rather in reshaping and in redefining the future you want for yourself, and for people around you.
+Always keep your ears open when listening to others, but also remember that your purpose in society is not in accepting everything as it is, the status quo, but rather in reshaping and redefining the future you want for yourself, and for the people around you.

-- Stop dreaming, start acting.
+- Stop dreaming and start acting.

 No one will ask you, so you will have to take action yourself.
 Do not expect anyone to lead you on the way.
 Instead, get active and start living in a way that reflects who you truly are, and how you would like to see society evolve around you.

 Professional titles are not an entitlement, nor a guarantee about the quality of the work you do.
 Very often people have beautiful titles, but look deeper into what is included in their job title.
 Do they live up to the expectations of their job title, or are they merely “products of their environments”, governed and controlled by their employer?